SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 ##### Breaking change in the Inventory API -- change of the default value for the `withChildren` parameter

-As of a future release, the default value for the `withChildren` parameter of the `GET /inventory/managedObjects` endpoint will be changed from `true` to `false`.
+In a future version, the default value for the `withChildren` parameter of the `GET /inventory/managedObjects` endpoint will be changed from `true` to `false`.
 As a consequence, if a request is supposed to return child assets, devices and additions, a parameter `?withChildren=true` has to be provided in the query.
 This change is necessary to improve the Inventory API performance.

 ##### Breaking change in the Inventory API -- change of the return code for the deletion of managed objects

-As of a future release, if the deletion of a managed object and its dependencies doesn´t finish immediately, the platform will return a 202 (Accepted) HTTP status code instead of 204 (No content).
+In a future version, if the deletion of a managed object and its dependencies doesn´t finish immediately, the platform will return a 202 (Accepted) HTTP status code instead of 204 (No content).
 The return code will still be 204 if the control can be returned immediately.
 This change is required to make the API consistent with the HTTP protocol semantics (asynchronous request).

 ##### Breaking change in all REST APIs

 As of release 10.18+, wrong values for `pageSize` or `currentPage` result in a 422 (Unprocessable entity) HTTP status code instead of a 500 (Internal server error) HTTP status code.

-As of a future release, the `totalPages` statistics value by default is no longer returned for REST API requests without search criteria.
+In a future version, the `totalPages` statistics value by default is no longer returned for REST API requests without search criteria.
 A `withTotalPages=true` parameter has to be explicitly provided to the requests when `totalPages` is expected.

 For example: